cloudmobi/CloudmobiSSP/Admob_Mediation_Integration_iOS.md

-#### 5. Copy GADMAdapterCloudMobi.h and GADMAdapterCloudMobi.m into your code folder
+#### 5. Copy GADMAdapterCloudmobi.h and GADMAdapterCloudmobi.m into your code folder

 Add files to your project !!!